 I am a PhD scientist at the working group for Computational Statistics at the Ludwig-Maximilian-University Munich, working on automatic machine learning.

 At the moment, I am mainly interested in automatic feature preprocessing, feature extraction, and model selection.
 This encompasses parameterizing the different possibilities of choosing feature preprocessing and modelling pipelines, using black-box optimization methods (for example model based optimization) to choose well-performing parameters for this pipeline, and trading off the cost and accuracy of different performance evaluation methods in a multi fidelity optimization approach.

 I am further interested in transfer learning regarding automatic machine learning: Using knowledge gained from previous evaluations of models to reach an acceptable model performance on novel datasets more quickly.

-I also have a growing interest in deep learning, in the context of medical image analysis and reinforcement learning; possibly also general game playing and theorem proving.
+I also have a growing interest in deep learning in the context of biological sequence analysis; possibly also reinforcement learning, general game playing, and theorem proving.

 Before finding my way into Computational Statistics and Machine Learning, I obtained an MMath degree in Theoretical Physics and an MSc degree in Biostatistics.

 Institut für Statistik

 You Can Find me on

 - Binder M, Moosbauer J, Thomas J, Bischl B (2020) Multi-Objective Hyperparameter Tuning and Feature Selection using Filter Ensembles. arXiv preprint arXiv:1912.12912.

 - Lang M, Binder M, Richter J et al. (2019) mlr3: A modern object-oriented machine learning framework in R. Journal of Open Source Software 4, 1903.